i05nagai/memorandum/language/english_speaking.md

     * able to see
 * coral reef
     * a great barrier reef is the world's largest coral reef
+* coral
+    * having a colour between orange and pink
+        * Paul wore pale grey trousers with a coral T-shirt and black jacket.
+* reef
+    * a line of rocks or sand just above or just below the surface of the sea, often dangerous to ships
 * fish tanks
     * aquarium
 * percent